• About

 Deposit refunds

-• You receive more than 4% of first‑preference votes in your district.
+• the candidate receives more than 4% of first‑preference votes in the district

 Declaration of nominations